These pecan snowballs are also known as pecan sandies or Mexican wedding cookies or Russian tea cakes. Light, fluffy and melt in your mouth.

-A simple dough with few ingredients.
-Roll the balls into 1 1/4 inch balls.
+Making these cookies is very easy.
+It is a simple dough with just a few ingredients.
+Once the dough is made, roll the cookies into 1 1/4 inch balls.

 - 1 cup ground pecans